Listening Script Vocabulary

 (Section 4: You will hear a talk on the topic of space management.
 First, you will have some time to look at questions 32 to 40 [20 seconds].
 Listen carefully and answer questions 32 to 40.)

 Good morning everyone.
 Welcome to the training session on Space Management.
 What I’m going to talk to you about today is effective space management in supermarkets.
 Customers’ shopping habits are of great importance to supermarkets, and marketing consultants, like myself, collect this data to help supermarkets plan the best use of space in the stores.

 Various research methods have been used to help boost product sales in supermarkets such as – probably the simplest and most direct method – the questionnaire, which collects data from customers about their views on displays and products.
 This data is then used by shop managers to decide on the best location for each product.
 Put simply, what to put where.

 Controversially, hidden CCTV cameras that map customers’ routes around stores are also a very popular method of data collection.
 These cameras watch shoppers move through the store and track their physical movements around the aisles, monitoring where they start, what they buy last, which displays attract their attention etc.

-When customers stop at the centre of an aisle, they tend to pause and look carefully along the whole length of it so products placed here sell much better.
+When customers stop at the centre of the aisle, they tend to pause and look carefully along the whole length of it, so products placed here sell much better.

 What’s even more interesting for supermarkets is that products placed at the customer’s eye level sell really well.
 Products here sell fast and so manufacturers are willing to pay a premium price to have their products displayed in these locations, which are known as ‘hotspots’.